 You promote a company using a special link.
 When someone clicks your link and purchases that company’s product or service, you earn a commission.

-For example, if you click the image below and then buy ANYTHING on Amazon, I will earn a commission (granted, a very tiny commission) at no extra cost to you.
-Go on, give it a try! 😉
+So, if you click the image below and sign up for travel insurance (which you definitely should if you are traveling!), I will earn a commission at no extra cost to you.
+Go on, give it a try! 😉.

 There are tons of ways you could earn $50/day with affiliate marketing.